nuejs/nue/packages/templates/nuejs.docs/docs/single-page-apps.md

 ## The backend
-The `server/` directory in the template is just for convenience.
+The `server/` directory in the template is just for demonstration.
 In real projects, the backend is typically a separate repository, a managed service, or an existing API.
 It could be Django on Heroku, Express on Vercel, a headless CMS like Sanity, or a commerce platform like Shopify.

 Nue doesn't care.
 The frontend makes HTTP requests.
 The backend responds with JSON.
 Everything else is up to you.